Kyhaiu/Image-Processing/README.md

 # Image-Processing
-Repository for image processing algorithms
+Repository for image processing algorithms, with graphic interface